-Pheromone based collars, sprays and adapters you plug in the wall may also help some dogs with anxiety during storms and NYE fireworks.
+Pheromone based collars, sprays and adapters you plug in the wall may also help some dogs with anxiety during thunderstorms and fireworks.
 They use a chemical that copies a dog’s appeasing pheromone that is released by a mother dog from her mammary area after her puppies’ birth.
 This pheromone is a comforting message providing a strong signal of security to puppies as they explore the world and face so many challenges.

 Just like they can for us humans, dogs can be given calming herbs like chamomile, passion flower or valerian, but you need to give these supplements time to kick-in so they may not be an ideal choice to use as a treatment for thunderstorm phobias.
-However, you can start it now to help them be prepared for NYE fireworks.
+However, you can start it now to help them be prepared for future storms and fireworks.
 Rescue Remedy drops in their water may also help keep dogs prone to anxiety and phobias.

 Some dogs respond well to the use of a thundershirt, particularly if it is also combined with the calming herbs or pheromone products.
 The theory behind these is that they wrap tightly around them like they are being held or being cuddled, which can help reassure them.

 Find a room in the house (often the main bedroom is best as it also has a strong smell of you, particularly if you are not going to be at home) where the windows can be closed and blinds down, or curtains to help insulate them from seeing and hearing the storm.
 Place their dog bed or crate inside the room to help keep them sheltered with their usual blanket and favourite toy for comfort.

 Keep them safe if they must be outside

 It is important to keep pets inside and safe from harm during storms.
 However, if you are unable to leave them in the house then make sure they have a sturdy and protective kennel or area in the shed with a bed or blanket to keep them comfortable, warm and feeling protected.